MilesCranmer/PySR/README.md

 quit early by hitting 'q' and then \<enter\>.

-After the model has been fit, you can run `model.predict(X)` to see the predictions on a given dataset.
+After the model has been fit, you can run `model.predict(X)` to see the predictions on a given dataset using the automatically-selected expression, or, for example, `model.predict(X, 3)` to see the predictions of the 3rd equation.

 You may run: